Able, Gifted & Talented

 How will I know if my child is on the list?

-You will receive a letter informing you that your child has been identified as Able, G&T and you will be invited to attend the information evening at Northampton Academy in March.
+You will receive a letter informing you that your child has been identified as Able, Gifted &Talented.
 The list is being updated yearly based on academic and relevant performance.
 A child can be removed or placed back on the list at any time.
 However, before students are removed from the list, parents will be informed and interventions will have been in place.
-This fluidity ensures the school is delivering the Gifted and Talented programme to the appropriate students at any given time.
+This fluidity ensures the school is delivering the Able, Gifted and Talented programme to the appropriate students at any given time.